AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

 5. Set playback control.

     You can create playback control buttons and associate click events with playback control methods to implement playback control.
 The basic control features include play, stop, pause, and seek.
 The seek feature is valid only for ApsaraVideo VOD.
 If you pause a live stream, the live stream stops at the current position.
 After you resume the playback of the live stream, the live stream starts from the paused position.
-Example:
+Sample code:

     ```
     // Start the playback.